CloudAiOnBase/cloudai/docs/docs/staking_apr.md

 - **Long-term sustainability** by reducing APR as more tokens are staked.
 - **Failsafe fallback mechanism** to protect the staking pool in extreme cases.

-## Next Steps
-- Implement this model in the staking contract.
-- Integrate a governance-controlled fund refill mechanism if needed.